juuussi/impute-metabo/docs/plans.md

 - data: data matrix of the data to be analyzed for missingness

 ### returns
-- vector with lentgh = ncol(data), each element describing the type of detected missingness for each column of the data.
+- vector with length = ncol(data), each element describing the type of detected missingness for each column of the data.
 Possible values "NONE", "MCAR", "MAR" or "MNAR"

+## select_imputation_method(types)

+### arguments
+- type: vector with each element describing the type of missingness.
+Possible values "NONE", "MCAR", "MAR" or "MNAR"

+### returns
+- vector with length = length(types), each element describing the imputation method for each element of the types.
+Example values "min", "mean", "PPCA" or "KNN"

 ## impute(data, methods)